bjarneo/nanon/README.md

 </script>
 ```

+Missing
+--

-Note: Currently it bundles the react/preact framework.
+* Currently it bundles the react/preact framework.
 Will make this optional.
+* Watch mode is buggy
+* Development mode

 Inspired by
 --